mikemilano/modular-ng/README.md

 The naming conventions for files are as follows:

-- Module directory: Use the module name
+- Module directory: Use the module name. i.e. `src/modules/notes`
 - Module file(s): `<module name>.js` may contain routes, controllers, services, etc... or you may break logic out into multiple files. i.e. `<module name>.controllers.js`.
 - Partials: These may be placed directly in the module directory or in a